September 17, 2024 · 19 mins read

 I want to know if I can get a loan with a CIBIL score of 300

 It is doubtful.
-Most lenders rate a score of 300 as highly risky.
+Most lenders rate a 300 score as highly risky.
 Other options, such as secured loans, will probably have to be exhausted or the score improved before new credit is sought.

 How often should I check my CIBIL score?